heroku/heroku-buildpack-pgbouncer/README.md

-Heroku buildpack: Node.js
+Heroku buildpack: pgbouncer
 =========================

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Node.js apps.
+This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) that supplies pgbouncer and is meant to be used as a [multi-buildpack](https://github.com/ddollar/heroku-buildpack-multi)
 It uses [NPM](http://npmjs.org/) and [SCons](http://www.scons.org/).

 Usage